DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/alignment.rst

     .. image:: Images/alignment/alignment_node_steps_1.png
        :align: center

 2. 1, Click the '+' button to add a model.
 2, Double click the creaeted model.
 3, You may optionally select how you define your model.
 4, Click define model and the model will display on the area to the left.
-5, select a pose (link from output of transformation tree) if the axis is far away from the model.
-6, Then click Define Model Pose will update the model with the pose given and the axis should be close to the model (like in the image).
     .. image:: Images/alignment/alignment_node_steps_2.png
        :align: center